Chapter 5 Matrices and rasters

 ## - attr(*, "class")= chr "stars"

-Note that “simple” rasters (Section 5.3.2), such as the ones we are working with in this book, contain just one attribute.
-Rasters that contain more than one attribute are referred to as “complex” (Figure 5.11).
+Recall that “simple” rasters (Section 5.3.2), such as the ones we are working with in this book, always contain just one attribute.

 5.3.8.2 Raster attributes and values